-4.3.7.1.
+- 4.3.7.1.
 Competitors found guilty of violating flight regulations and/or causing a dangerous situation will, on the recommendation of the International Jury, be disqualified by the Contest Director.
-The Chief Judge may, with the agreement of two-thirds of the Board of Judges, exclude a pilot who is not flying safely or could cause an unsafe situation This would apply from take-off to touchdown (see also 1.2.8.4).
+The Chief Judge may, with the agreement of two-thirds of the Board of Judges, exclude a pilot who is not flying safely or could cause an unsafe situation This would apply from take-off to touchdown (see also 1.2.8.4). - 4.3.7.2.
+For Yak 52 contests and disqualification from the current programme due to excess g loads, see 3.12.3.